 The second largest of the Canary Islands attract huge numbers of sun-worshippers and water sport practitioners in search of one thing: the most pristine beaches in the archipelago.
 You can't blame them.
 The golden sand, cool water and gentle sea breeze of Fuerteventura are head and shoulders above those of its neighbours.
 But the island has so much more to offer, from barren dessert scenery and fascinating volcanoes to colourful and characterful towns and pleasant harbour promenades, all of which visitors would be foolish to miss out on.

-Catalonia's second city is many things: medieval stronghold, university city, party town, modern urban centre.
+Catalonia's second city is many things: medieval stronghold, university city, party town, and modern urban centre.
 The Old Quarter, with its majestic cathedral, winding alleys and ancient city walls bring the Middle Ages to life, while the modern neighbourhoods across the River Onyar showcase Girona's cosmopolitan side with chic restaurants and cafes, superb shopping and vibrant nightlife.
 It is no wonder that for years running, Girona has been voted the best place to live in Spain.

 Gran Canaria's more than the sum of its famous beaches, where holidaymakers assume the horizontal position to lap up one of the world's most-celebrated climates.
 It's not hard to see why capital Las Palmas de Gran Canaria was named after the island's palms.
 They are here, there, and everywhere.
 If you think of active sports in GC, you'll probably think of diving and surfing.
 But head to the island's interior to climb.
 It's even possible to ascend Roque Nublo, Gran Canaria's iconic Cloud Rock.
 Little wonder GC's dubbed the miniature continent.